The Scary Train

 Can I get tickets in advance?

 Yes, and it is encouraged!
 Space is limited for each night of operation.
 To best serve our guests and ensure that they are able to enjoy every aspect of the evening, we recommend advance tickets.
 Pre-registration also may allow you advance entry onto the farm.
-Due to last year's overwhelming success we highly recommend Advance tickets, plus it's a great savings!
+We highly recommend Advance tickets, plus it's a great savings!

 Where do I get advance tickets?